gemc/home/b_installation.markdown

 SRO interfaces and experiment plugins rebuilt against the same GEMC installation.
 FT-Cal's JLAB encoder belongs to `clas12-systems`; installing `pygemc` alone does not supply the native SRO implementation.

+**Upcoming in the next release:** the [vertex and angular examples](/home/examples/basic/generator_manipulations) include 11 steering cards and prepared Analyzer plots.
+Use a current development build; the GUI plots require Qt Charts.
+Their batch simulations and CSV checks also work without Qt Charts.

 ## Table of Contents

 - [Install the Python API](#install-the-python-api)